r11s/vim-default/README.md

 # Vim Default (Port + 6-Color + Dark Variants)

-A faithful recreation of Vim’s built-in **“default”** colorscheme — available in four authentic variants:
+A faithful recreation of Vim’s built-in **“default”** colorscheme — available in four authentic variants and two optional *gVim-inspired* brown variants:

 * **Vim Default (Port)** – a pure minimalist translation of Vim’s `default.vim` → defines no explicit colors, deferring entirely to the editor or terminal palette.